glouppe/info8002-large-scale-data-systems/projects/project_dht.md

 # `/identifier`

 - `GET`
-- Returns the identifier of the current process hosting the webserver.
+- Returns the (overlay network) identifier of the current process hosting the webserver.

 ```json
 {"identifier": "0123456789abcdef"}